 The TV is hypnotizing.

-You’re so engrossed in the images flashing on the screen, and the taste of whatever you’re eating, that it’s only later when the guilt sets in.
+You’re so engrossed in the images flashing on the screen and the taste of whatever you’re eating that it’s only later when the guilt sets in.

 The best way to combat these habits is to keep a food journal.

-Record when you eat, the environments you usually eat in, your mood while you’re eating, and any other details you think are important.
+Record when you eat, the environments you usually eat in, your mood while eating, and any other details you think are important.

 An Abundance of Exercise